 - Cladding Product Safety Panel

 - Managing Contractor

-- · Program BCA consultant
+- Program BCA consultant

-- Each of the building investigation and design teams.
+- Building investigation and design teams.

-This reference document will be utilised by all the design teams and building contractors on Project Remediate and will facilitate standard solutions and minimise redundant re-design work.
+This reference document will continue to be utilised by all the design teams and building contractors on Project Remediate in facilitating standard solutions and minimising redundant re-design work.
 The Pattern Book provides:

-- Details of the preferred remediation design approaches for standard building features that are found in a cladding remediation development - A schedule of the typical building components that will need to be validated (certificates collected for), the schedule of materials used (e.g., screw, rivet, packers, fire barriers, cladding, etc.), and; - A schedule of inclusions for the remediation assurance certificates (e.g., materials warranties).
+- Details of the preferred remediation design approaches for standard building features that are found in a cladding remediation development - A schedule of the typical building components require validation in the form of approved certificates or similar, the schedule of materials used (e.g., screws, rivets, packers, fire barriers, cladding, etc.), and; - A schedule of inclusions for the remediation assurance certificates (e.g., material warranties).

-The Pattern Book document is to be reviewed and kept up to date throughout the life of Project Remediate.
+The Pattern Book document continues to be reviewed and kept up to date throughout the life of Project Remediate.
 Project Remediate will also release versions of this Pattern Book as a public reference document as amended from time to time.